ja-klaudiusz/TurboCoolStack/README.md

 ### 🚨 Issue: Build Failure on Windows

 **Problem**:
 Developers might experience a build process failure specifically on Windows systems during the file copying stage within the `apps/electronBuilder` workspace.
-The operation stops unexpectedly, indicating errors that are typically related to command-line instructions for copying files.
+The operation stops unexpectedly, indicating errors that are typically related to command-line instructions for copying and removing files.

 **Likely Cause**:
 This problem often arises due to incompatibility between certain shell commands used in scripts within `package.json` and the Windows command line interpreter.
 These script commands, are set up for Unix-based systems and do not execute as expected on Windows.